-Section D Design of Sites ar nd Buildings (Objectives 1 & 2) Policies in NDP(2018) Action Re Policy Policies in the revised NDP POLICY D1: SUSTAINING THE CHARACTER OF THE CONSERVATION AREA Discarded Replaced by a new policy D1 DESIGN (see below) with reference to the VDG&C. POLICY D2: SUSTAINING THE CHARACTER OF HOUGHTON OUTSIDE THE CONSERVATION AREA Discarded Replaced by a new policy D1 DESIGN (see below) with reference to the VDG&C. POLICY D3: SUSTAINING THE RURAL CHARACTER OF HOUGHTON THROUGH THE USE OF GREEN SPACES Discarded Replaced by new Policy L5 GREEN SPACES See Section L "Use of Land" below.
+Section D Design of Sites ar (Objectives 1 & 2) Policies in NDP(2018) Action Re Policy Policies in the revised NDP POLICY D1: SUSTAINING THE CHARACTER OF THE CONSERVATION AREA Discarded Replaced by a new policy D1 DESIGN (see below) with reference to the VDG&C. POLICY D2: SUSTAINING THE CHARACTER OF HOUGHTON OUTSIDE THE CONSERVATION AREA Discarded Replaced by a new policy D1 DESIGN (see below) with reference to the VDG&C. POLICY D3: SUSTAINING THE RURAL CHARACTER OF HOUGHTON THROUGH THE USE OF GREEN SPACES Discarded Replaced by new Policy L6 IMPORTANT OPEN SPACES INCLUDING THOSE FOR SPORT AND RECREATION.
 DESIGN: The Village Design Statement (VDS) at para.
 1.5 and para.
 1.6 included some general design guidance but no specific policy was presented, as details for sites were already agreed by HDC.
 NEW POLICY D1: DESIGN AND POLICY D2: HOUSING DESIGN Requires designers and developers to consider design guidance contained in the VDG&C which seeks to identify and protect the distinctive elements which together make up the special qualities of the landscape setting and the built heritage of the DA.
-Windfall Sites were referenced in the VDS e.g. VDS 1.7 and in the NDP but there was no specific policy.
-NEW POLICY D3: WINDFALL SITES AND EXTENSIONS & MODIFICATIONS TO EXISTING DWELLINGS WITHIN AND OUTSIDE THE SETTLEMENT BOUNDARY Provides a focussed reference when read in conjunction with the VDG&C such as for planning applications.
+Extensions and alterations were mentioned in the VDS but not as a Plan Policy NEW POLICY D3: EXTENSIONS & MODIFICATIONS TO EXISTING DWELLINGS WITHIN THE SETTLEMENT BOUNDARY Provides a focussed reference when read in conjunction with the VDG&C such as for planning applications.
 Energy Efficiency and Climate Change were mentioned in the VDS, but not as a Plan Policy.
 NEW POLICY D4: ENERGY EFFICIENCY AND MITIGATING THE ADVERSE EFFECTS OF CLIMATE CHANGE Provides new, and greater, emphasis on a range of important topics.

-Section H Housi ng Provision (Objective 3) Policies in NDP(2018) Action Re Policies in the Revised NDP Policy POLICY H1: GENERAL HOUSING Retain & Now included in site allocation policy PROVISION Change L3.
+Section H Housi ng Provision (Objective 3) Policies in NDP(2018) Action Re Policies in the Revised NDP Policy POLICY H1: GENERAL HOUSING Retain & Now included in site allocation policy PROVISION Change L3A.
 See Section L "Use of Land" below.
-POLICY H2: SPECIALIST HOUSING FOR Retain & Now included in site allocation policy PEOPLE IN LATER LIFE Change L3.
+POLICY H2: SPECIALIST HOUSING FOR Retain & Now included in site allocation policy PEOPLE IN LATER LIFE Change L3A.
 See Section L "Use of Land" below.
 Housing mix was removed from the NEW POLICY H1: HOUSING MIX draft of NDP(2018) following advice, To address the current over-provision because housing requirements were of large dwellings, and better meet already covered by consented planning the needs identified by independent applications. housing needs assessment and the Community Questionnaire.
 Affordable housing had already been NEW POLICY H2: AFFORDABLE HOUSING determined by HDC as part of Sets guidelines to complement the consented applications prior to the criteria set out by the LPA. writing of the NDP.
 Traffic and Transport were mentioned at NEW POLICY H3: PARKING & TRAFFIC para.
 4.4 but no specific policy was MANAGEMENT IN NEW included.
 DEVELOPMENTS Housing developments completed in recent years included insufficient parking provision particularly for visitors.
 Together with narrow carriageways this leads to a greater incidence of on-pavement parking, and seriously restricted carriageway width.